anddimario/interstellar-js/README.md

 # INTERSTELLAR
 HTTP server that exec code and use redis to host/url mapping.
 You can use middleware feature as chain of functions.
-Tested with: golang, gravity, rust, nodejs and php.
+Tested with: golang, gravity, rust, nodejs, bash and php.
 It's an experiment to define a flexible microservices proxy.
 Microservices run as commands and are in files, or in redis.
 You can use flexible language, no needs hot reload, share middleware from different project, easy deploy.

 ### Features